 Do mobile phones cause cancer?

-4G or 5G networks rely on radio waves to work just like older mobile phone networks.
-The difference with 4G or 5G networks is that they use higher frequency waves than older mobile networks, but they still don’t have enough energy to damage DNA.
+Mobile networks rely on radio waves to work.
+4G networks use higher frequency waves than older mobile networks, but they still don’t have enough energy to damage DNA.
 That means that they can’t cause cancer in this way.

-As 4G or 5G technologies are still relatively new, research into this field is ongoing in case of any long-term effects.
+As 4G technology is still relatively new, research in this field is ongoing in case of any long-term effects.

 We regularly review new research on the causes of cancer to make sure our information is up to date and based on the best quality evidence.
 We develop our information by looking at lots of research carried out over many years.
 So, although new research comes out all the time, it is unlikely that one new study would change our position on a topic.

 Some studies are better than others at telling us about how different factors affect cancer risk.
 These are some of the things we consider:

 - Did the study look at cells, animals or people?